 There is (importantly) a brightness controls with this bracelet and it looks like it should be visible in all but the fiercest sunlight.
 Not entirely sure how the watch differentiates between running, playing tennis, badminton, riding, skipping, ping pong and swimming but it SAYS it handles all of these.

 Claimed standby time is 10 days.
-Time will tell.
+This came from the no-longer-in-operation Gearbest.